Ericsson/zoti/zoti-yaml/docs/source/tutorial.md

 - in `main.zoml` line `25`: attaches the contents of the `n1` node
   from `sub.mod` under the node `n2` in `main`.
-The behavior of the `!include` command in `sub/mod.zoml` lines `8-11` can be seen in the result.
+The behavior of the `!include` command in `sub/mod.zoml` lines `10-13` can be seen in the result.
 Notice that `floating-ref` is resolved according to its new location (module resolved to `main` instead of `sub.mod`).
+This node also shows an example of passing an argument from the caller to the calle using a dedicated field `zoti-yaml-args` which is destroyed after resolving the document.
 Also notice that its metadata contains its entire history and previous attributes.

 - in `main.zoml` line `23`: attaches the `data` entry of node `n_who`
   from `mod1` to the `data` entry of `n1_n2` from `main`.
 This is seen